-The Bachelor of Vietnamese Studies in Tourism and Tourism Management offered by Ton Duc Thang University, Vietnam fulfils with one exception the FIBAA quality requirements for bachelor programmes and can be accredited by the Foundation for International Business Administration Accreditation (FIBAA) for five years starting on November 26th, 2021 and finishing on November 25th, 2026, under one condition.
+The Bachelor of Sociology offered by Ton Duc Thang University, Vietnam fulfils with one exception the FIBAA quality requirements for bachelor programmes and can be accredited by the Foundation for International Business Administration Accreditation (FIBAA) for five years starting on November 26th, 2021 and finishing on November 25th, 2026, under one condition.
 The programme is in accordance with the national and the European Qualification Frameworks and the European Standards and Guidelines in their applicable version valid at the time of opening of the procedure, and with the Bologna declaration.

-The panel members identified need for improvement regarding the following aspects modular structure of the study programme (see Chapter 3.2.1)1.
+The panel members identified need for improvement regarding the following aspects modular structure of the study programme (see Chapter 3.2.1).
 They recommend the accreditation on condition of meeting the following requirements: